Ensembl/plant-scripts/bench/repeat_libs/README.md

 ## Clustering sequences

-All TE sequences and cDNA were clustered with software [GET_HOMOLOGUES](https://github.com/eead-csic-compbio/get_homologues), which can compute alignment coverage of split alignments.
+All TE sequences and cDNA were clustered with [GET_HOMOLOGUES](https://github.com/eead-csic-compbio/get_homologues).
+This software runs BLASTN and the MCL algorithm, and computes coverage by combining local alignments.

 ```
 git clone https://github.com/eead-csic-compbio/get_homologues.git